 Any attempts to join a social club, team, or organization will be discouraged, undermined, or sabotaged by the manipulator.
-Any attempts to be creative artistically, musically, or otherwise will be criticized and the victim’s work belittled.
+Any attempts to be creative artistically, musically, or otherwise will be criticized, and the victim’s work will be belittled.

-The goal is to crush the victim’s self-esteem and isolate the person from anything which might garnish him or her praise or attention from others.
+The goal is to crush the victim’s self-esteem and isolate the person from anything that might garnish him or her praise or attention from others.

 4. Diminish and Dismiss

 The victim’s ideas, opinions, or cries for help are either verbally or non-verbally (eye-roll, smug smile, scoffs, etc.) diminished, dismissed, overlooked, undervalued, or simply ignored.

 The goal is to make the victim less willing to voice their wishes or grievances.

 When multiple people work together with these manipulation tactics against the victim, this can leave him or her completely isolated and vulnerable, with a strong feeling of hopelessness and nowhere to turn.